MD/MA

 Overview

 The dual degree program takes into consideration the shared goals of both the MA and MD programs and allows students to complete both degrees in five years.
-Dual degree students will complete the first two years of the integrated medical school curriculum, then step into a breakout year to complete the majority of the MA coursework.
-This breakout year can fall after the USMLE Step 1 exam (between second and third year curriculums) or after the USMLE Step 2 exams (between third and fourth year).
-This follows the natural transition between classroom and clinical years in medical school ensuring that students will never have to sacrifice clinical experience for academic accomplishments.
+Dual degree students will do a breakout year to complete the majority of the MA coursework.
+This breakout year can be before the first year of medical school, or after the USMLE Step 2 exams (between third and fourth year).
+The latter option follows the natural transition between classroom and clinical years in medical school, ensuring that students will never have to sacrifice clinical experience for academic accomplishments.
 It also maintains the cohort support structure which is so important for success.

 Costs